Transfer operator for the Gauss' continued fraction map. I. Structure of the eigenvalues and trace formulas: The operator and the conjectures

 Throughout this paper, we fix the notation

 The constants $\lambda_{n}$ have received a considerable amount of attention in recent decades.
-Nevertheless, there were three outstanding unresolved problems; no theoretical progress was made towards any of them.
-As was said before, we henceforth arrange the eigenvalues according to their absolute value $|\lambda_{1}|\geq|\lambda_{2}|\geq\cdots$.
+Nevertheless, there remained three outstanding unresolved problems.
+No theoretical progress was made towards any of them, only a computational one.
+As was said before, we henceforth arrange the eigenvalues according to their absolute value:

 Of course, in case $\lambda_{n}=\pm\lambda_{n+1}$ for some $n$, this arrangement is not uniquely defined.
-Despite this, we have \begin{conj}The following three statements are true: \begin{itemize} \item[i)]{{\rm Simplicity}.} The eigenvalues are simple, $|\lambda_{n}|$ strictly decreases. \item[ii)]{{\rm Sign}.} The eigenvalues have alternating sign: $(-1)^{n+1}\lambda_{n}>0$. \item[iii)]{{\rm Ratio}.} There exists $\lim\limits_{n\rightarrow\infty}\frac{\lambda_{n}}{\lambda_{n+1}}=-\frac{3+\sqrt{5}}{2}=-\phi^{2}$. \end{itemize} \end{conj} The first and the second conjectures can be attributed to Mayer and Roepstorff \cite{mayer2}, also reiterated by MacLeod, and the last was raised by MacLeod \cite{macleod} (only with a constant $\approx -2.6$), and seconded by Flajolet and Vall\'{e}e \cite{flajolet2,flajolet1, flajolet3, flajolet4} (with the constant $-\phi^2$).
-Several authors also claimed to believe these conjectures.
-The ratio conjecture has the following explanation.
-The spectrum of the operator
+Despite this, we have \begin{conj}The following three statements are true: \begin{itemize} \item[i)]{{\rm Simplicity}.} The eigenvalues are simple, $|\lambda_{n}|$ strictly decreases. \item[ii)]{{\rm Sign}.} The eigenvalues have alternating sign: $(-1)^{n+1}\lambda_{n}>0$. \item[iii)]{{\rm Ratio}.} There exists $\lim\limits_{n\rightarrow\infty}\frac{\lambda_{n}}{\lambda_{n+1}}=-\frac{3+\sqrt{5}}{2}=-\phi^{2}$. \end{itemize} \end{conj} The first conjecture conjecture can be attributed to Babenko \cite{babenko} and Mayer and Roepstorff \cite{mayer2}, the second - to Mayer and Roepstorff too, also reiterated by MacLeod \cite{macleod}.
+The last was raised by MacLeod (only with a constant $\approx -2.6$), and seconded by Flajolet and Vall\'{e}e \cite{flajolet2,flajolet1, flajolet3, flajolet4}, with the constant $-\phi^2$.
+Several other authors also claimed to believe these conjectures, or state that ``for the time being [2014], no way for obtaining [formula for the eigenvalues] can be expected" \cite{iosif}. \\